knpuniversity/symfony4/sfcasts/upgrade-sf5/final-recipe-updates.md

 git add -p
 ```

-In `translation.yaml`, all the `%locale%` were replaced with just `en`.
-The
+In `translation.yaml`, all the `%locale%` parameters were replaced with just `en`.
-`locale` parameter is set in our `config/services.yaml` file - this was
+The `locale` parameter is set in our `config/services.yaml` file: this was
 *originally* added by a recipe.

-So what's going on here?
-For simplification, instead of setting that parameter
+So... what's going on here? *Purely* for simplification, instead of setting that
-and then using it in this *one* file, the recipe was updated remove the parameter
+parameter and then using it in this *one* file, the recipe was updated to remove
-and set the locale directly.
-You don't need to make this change if you don't want
+the parameter and set the locale directly.
+You don't need to make this change if
-to.
+you don't want to.

 But I'll say "y" and then "y" again for the `symfony.lock` file.
 Back in
 services.yaml, manually remove the `locale` parameter.